FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: LANDSCAPE OF FEEDBACK MODALITIES

-Across these categories, we distinguish between \textit{extrinsic} mechanisms (active modalities such as vibration, electrical, pneumatic, thermal, or material-driven actuation that deliver forces or sensations to the body) and \textit{intrinsic} mechanisms (passive supports such as braces, sleeves, or garments that guide or resist movement through direct material contact).
+Across these categories, we distinguish between \textit{extrinsic} mechanisms (externally actuated by components outside the wearable material, such as vibration, electrical, pneumatic, thermal, or material-driven actuation that deliver forces or sensations to the body) and \textit{intrinsic} mechanisms (intrinsically produced by the wearable’s material itself; passive supports such as braces, sleeves, or garments that guide or resist movement through direct material contact).
 Since strength training demands both corrective cues and physical support, our subsequent sections of this paper focus on these two modalities through co-design workshops exploring their affordances in training contexts.

-\section{On-Body Feedback for Strength Training}
+\section{ON-BODY FEEDBACK FOR STRENGTH TRAINING}

 To understand the needs and challenges of on-body feedback systems for strength training, we conducted a co-design workshop study with novice trainees, supported and informed by expert trainers.
 To achieve that goal, we have to prepare materials for the study including technology probe and worksheets, that will cover comprehensive space of strength training.